Codezync/Codezync-boilerplate/ReadMe.md

 ##### Branch Descriptions in the Project

-- master -> This branch contains the code for the latest public release..after releasing to production , this branch should be updated.When you want to make a new release on Jitpack, tag and commit the changes to the master branch.
+- main :- This branch contains the code for the latest public release..after releasing to production , this branch should be updated.When you want to make a new release on Jitpack, tag and commit the changes to the main branch.